Default Banner

 With the increased vigilance about terrorism and the need to comply with international protocols on ‘Dangerous Goods’, airlines have imposed restrictions on what common household and personal care products you can fly with … but a bit of research beforehand can help ensure that you aren’t without your favourite aerosols like hairspray, insect repellent and deodorant when you get to your destination.

-As a rule of thumb, aerosols that are personal, medicinal, and toilet items are those that are sprayed on your body.
-These can generally be carried on board or in checked baggage, within quantity limitations.
+As a general rule of thumb, aerosols that are personal, medicinal or toiletry items and intended to be sprayed on your body can be carried on board or in checked baggage, subject to size and quantity limitations.

-While we are now restricted to carrying 100 ml or smaller containers in our carry on baggage, many popular toiletries come in handy travel packs under this limit.
-[Any larger aerosols will need to be packed in your checked baggage.]
+While we are now restricted to carrying 100 ml or smaller containers in our carry on baggage, many popular toiletries come in handy travel size packs under this limit.
+[Any larger personal or toiletry aerosols will need to be packed in your checked baggage .... and make sure that the cap is securely attached or in a 'locked' position so it can't be accidentally released in your case!]

 What aerosols can I take in my "carry on" baggage?